 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
-Learn more about scholarships and financial aid for the organizational leadership and public relations degree program.
+Learn more about scholarships and financial aid as you pursue the organizational leadership and public relations degree program.

 Percent of recent WSC graduates employed or in graduate school